 In Lowell, Massachusetts, Poe gave his scheduled performance on July 10 — his new talk, “The Poets and Poetry of America.”
 He included special praise for the poetry of Mrs. Whitman.
 He tried not to appear quite so shocked as he was, when he discovered that his professed “soul mate,” Jane Locke, was a 43-year-old married women with five children.
 Mrs. Locke, after showing off the visiting poet to the other mill owners’ wives, would later give birth to an ecstatic long poem deifying Poe — the only fruit of her intended union with the famous writer.

 During the Lowell visit, though, lightning struck.
 As he was dragged around to the Lockes’ relatives, Poe met the “other” woman: 28-year-old Nancy “Annie” Richmond.
-Poe fled the threatened embraces of Mrs. Locke, and stayed over at the Richmonds’ home.
+Poe fled the threatened embraces of Mrs. Locke, and stayed over at the Richmonds’ home at Westford.
 That night, he fell hopelessly in love (Platonic, brotherly love, of course) with “Annie,” who instantly became his sister, twin, goddess — almost enough to push the lamented Virginia out of the cosmos.
 One could almost hear Virginia’s ghost, coughing tubercularly, outside the Richmonds’ parlor.